huggingface/lerobot/examples/4_train_policy_with_script.md

 Explaining the ins and outs of [Hydra](https://hydra.cc/docs/intro/) is beyond the scope of this document, but here we'll share the main points you need to know.

-First, `lerobot/configs` might have a directory structure like this:
+First, `lerobot/configs` has a directory structure like this:

 ```
 .